jstout211/datalad_examples/README.md

 Now you are back to just a regular dataset (no datalad tracking)
 ```

-# Reproducible usage for other purposes --- automated test data
+# Example of reproducible usage for other purposes --- automated test data
 https://github.com/nih-megcore/TEST_ctf_data